-For those seeking to get in touch with the owner of a website about security concerns, the standard specifies a text file named “security.txt” in the well-known location, with syntax similar to robots.txt but designed to be both machines- and human-readable.
+For those seeking to get in touch with the owner of a website about security concerns, the standard specifies a text file named “security.txt” in the well-known location, with syntax similar to robots.txt but designed to be both machine- and human-readable.

 What exactly is Security.txt?
 What is the need?

 - This is a suggested protocol that enables sites to establish their security rules and practices, as well as offers security experts clear guidelines regarding how to disclose security flaws.
 It’s indeed comparable to robots.txt or ads.txt.

 - It’s understandable for you to ask why we even need this in the first place.
 Security researchers discover thousands of new configuration mistakes and weaknesses every year, and they frequently prefer to expose them so the business or programmer may correct problems.